erikrikarddaniel/oldenburg_workshop_201905/reading_list.md

 ### Papers

+The paper that started the whole discussion: Rarefy or not: McMurdie, Paul J., and Susan Holmes.
+"Waste not, want not: why rarefying microbiome data is inadmissible."
+PLoS computational biology 10.4 (2014): e1003531.

-CoDa approach: Gloor, G. B., Macklaim, J. M., Pawlowsky-Glahn, V., & Egozcue, J. J. (2017).
+Best paper with practical tips: Gloor, G. B., Macklaim, J. M., Pawlowsky-Glahn, V., & Egozcue, J. J. (2017).
 Microbiome datasets are compositional: and this is not optional.
 Frontiers in microbiology, 8, 2224.

-Rarefy or not: McMurdie, Paul J., and Susan Holmes.
-"Waste not, want not: why rarefying microbiome data is inadmissible."
-PLoS computational biology 10.4 (2014): e1003531.
+Correlation analysis: Badri, Michelle, Zachary Kurtz, Christian Muller, and Richard Bonneau.
+2018.
+“Normalization Methods for Microbial Abundance Data Strongly Affect Correlation Estimates,” August. https://doi.org/10.1101/406264.

 ### Books